 Yes.
 Both prior District and Federal government employment count toward the years of service criteria for accelerated leave accrual.
-Employees who have fewer than 3 years of government service earn 4 hours of annual and 4 hours of sick leave every 2 weeks; 3-15 year employees receive 6 hours of annual and 4 hours of sick leave; and 15+ year employees earn 8 hours of annual and 4 hours of sick leave.
+Employees who have fewer than 3 years of government service earn 4 hours of annual and 4 hours of sick leave every 2 weeks.
+Employees who have 3 to 15 years of government service receive 6 hours of annual and 4 hours of sick leave.
+Employees with 15+ years of government service earn 8 hours of annual and 4 hours of sick leave.

 How many Fellows are selected each year?

 The number of fellowships available depends on how many District agencies are able to participate in the program.